sunchaserinfo/wp-libravatar-replace/src/readme.txt

 == Changelog ==

+= 2.0.1 =
+* 'blank' Gravatar default fixed and reimplemented

 = 2.0.0 =
 (Differences from the Libravatar plugin)
 * Updated Services_Libravatar with SRV port discovery fix
-* The plugin tries to completely replace Libravatar with Gravatar
+* The plugin tries to completely replace Gravatar with Libravatar
 * Beta support for BuddyPress

+= 1.0.4 =
+(never released)
+* Support for different fallbacks for the Libravatar

 = 1.0.3 =
 * Initial fork of the Libravatar plugin

 == Upgrade Notice ==

-= 1.0.0 =
+= 2.0.0 =
-* Thank you for using the Libravatar plugin!
+* Thank you for using the Libravatar Replace plugin!